 - Run the engine of the newly charged car for a few minutes and drive the car for at least 20 minutes as otherwise there might be a problem with the ignition or charging

 Now you can revive your battery should it become flat or rescue another driver in a similar situation.
-However, if you have any doubts or questions about jump leads or your car battery, we’d happily have a chat to you at MEB the Motor Centre, in Edmonton.
+However, if you have any doubts or questions about jump leads or your car battery, we’d happily have a chat to you at Volante, in Edmonton.